Sean Noakes: Career

 Osbourne-Edwards at York Hall on 7 March 2025.
 He won by stoppage in the eighth round.
 Noakes vacated the title shortly afterwards.

+On 18 July 2026, Noakes challenged unbeaten IBF European welterweight champion Kieran Molloy at the Copper Box Arena in London.
+He lost the fight by technical knockout in the eighth round to suffer his first professional defeat.

 Personal life

 Noakes' brother Sam is also a professional boxer.